ArekBalysNordic/connectedhomeip/examples/all-clusters-app/nrfconnect/README.md

     [Building with Device Firmware Upgrade support](#building-with-device-firmware-upgrade-support)
     instructions.

 -   _Pressed for more than 3 s_ &mdash; initiates the factory reset of the device.
-Releasing the button within the 3-second window cancels the factory reset procedure.
+Releasing the button within the 3-second window cancels the factory reset procedure.This piece of hardware is o

 **Button 2** &mdash; Pressing the button once changes the lock state to the